orangeduck/CPP_COMPLETE/README.md

 //
 ```

-The core recursive functions requires two macros to avoid some issues with `JOIN` and also to allow for "kicking" of looped recursion when the conditional fails.
+The core recursive function requires two macros to avoid some issues with `JOIN` and also to allow for "kicking" of looped recursion when the conditional fails.
 This is to stop the unwanted behavior of conditionals explained above.

 ```c